Get the premier distinction that helps you attract the best talent, build brand recognition, and secure a competitive advantage.

 Great Place to Work® is a national recognition program based on a rigorous methodology and validated employee feedback.

-We have been recognising the best places to work in Singapore for the past 7 years.
-Next year, we will recognise 2022 Singapore Best Workplaces™.
+We have been recognizing the best places to work in Singapore for the past 8 years.
+Next year, we will recognize 2023 Singapore Best Workplaces™.

-Our approach to recognising Best Workplaces™ is based on 30 years of data science and 100 million employee surveys.
+Our approach to recognizing Best Workplaces™ is based on 30 years of data science and 100 million employee surveys.

 Companies that want to be on a Best Workplace™ list start by getting Great Place to Work-Certified™.